 Grade cards will be distributed every nine weeks to keep parents informed of the students' academic progress.
 Students and parents can use Progress Book online to access grades at any time.
 To use, simply go to the high school web page at www.rittmanschools.org and locate "Progress Book Login".
-Once in, enter User name and Password.
-Progress Book is a valuable tool.
+Once in, enter user name and parentschools.org and locate "Progress Book Login".
+Once in, enter user name and parentschools.org and locate "Progress Book Login".
+Once in, enter user name and parentschools.org and locate "Progress Book Login".
+Once in, enter user name and parentschools.org and locate "Progress Book Login".
+Once in, enter user name and parentschools.org and locate "Progress Book Login".
+Once in, enter user name and Password.
+Progress Book at least once a valuable tool.
 You will have access to homework assignments, current grades in each class, read comments from teachers and communicate with a staff member through email.
 You are encouraged to use Progress Book at least once a week.